mcorah/Proposal-SonyRAP26-Markerless/Additional Assessment Questions and Answers.md

 Likewise, we can mitigate blur trivially by designing laboratory and field experiments where cameras and subjects move at low or limited velocities.
 Thus, motion blur would not prevent us from validating our basic approach.
-Nor would limit the size of capture volumes when performing field experiments.
+Nor would motion blur limit the size of capture volumes when performing field experiments.

-On the other hand, laboratory and field experiments may provide the first point in the process of evaluation and development where we would encounter motion blur and be able evaluate impacts of motion blur on system performance.
+On the other hand, laboratory and field experiments may provide the first point in the process of evaluation and development where we would encounter motion blur and have an opportunity to evaluate impacts of motion blur on system performance.
-Simulations experiments may not feature motion blur or other effects unless we specifically seek out or develop simulation tools that model motion blur or other effects.
+Simulation experiments may not feature motion blur or other effects unless we specifically seek out or develop simulation tools that model motion blur or other effects.
 In this sense, motion blur is a challenge that motivates physical experiments and photorealistic simulation.

+Motion blur can also be mitigated at the level of planning and control such as by designing smooth motions that avoid inducing vibration or by introducing terms in the optimization process that encode a preference for low relative velocities.
+This strategy aligns closely with our expertise in perception-aware planning and control and would be representative of the kind of mitigation strategy we would be apt to pursue.

+Finally, the system for image processing and reconstruction can be *made robust* to motion blur.
+For example, predicted or observed motion blur could be used to reject observations or to model uncertainty.
+Such as strategy could enable rejection of observations of some subjects in the camera field of view and rejections of others which could admit greater flexibility in planning and control.
+There is also prior work on motion blur robust NeRF and Gaussian Splatting methods (Deblur-NeRF, Deblur-GS, and work by Seiskari et al.)
+Such dense reconstruction methods are out of scope over the year of proposed work but highlight intensified challenges for obtaining dense reconstructions with camera motion that we may encounter in future years.

 # Please clarify the assumed input parameters and the range of variables to be optimized in your method.
 Beyond camera orientation and focal length, would camera positions or the number of cameras also be within the optimization scope?